PaulNoth/tschingt/README.md

 *Tschingt* means 5 five in [romansh](https://en.wikipedia.org/wiki/Romansh_language).

-The differences agains the javascript are:
+The differences against the javascript are:

 - `slovakian` method renamed to `slovak`